 Whether it’s advice about alcohol, concerns about STDS, or simply a place where you can quickly get the same treatment and medication you’d get at home, our doctors are here to help.

 See one of our experienced GPs today for discreet medical advice at a time and place to suit you.
-You won’t need to go to a walk-in centre or take any time out of your exciting new social life - we’re here from 7am-10pm every day and your first appointment’s only £1.
+You won’t need to go to a walk-in centre or take any time out of your exciting new social life - we’re here from 7am-10pm every day.